cortexrd/Knack-Toolkit-Library/README.md

 temporary copy of their production app to experiment freely without fearing serious consequences or disruption.
 While this is still desirable in many cases, you now have another option: **Hybrid Mode**.
-Thanks to the Loader, a hybrid setup is possible with both the Prod and Dev modes at same time.
+Thanks to the Loader, a hybrid setup is possible where both the Prod and Dev modes are active at the same time.
 This enables you to run development code in a production environment without users being affected by it.

 What happens is that the Loader will use the stable and released code from the Prod in the Javascript pane by default for all users.
 But if it